open-headset-interconnect-standard/ohis/Open-Headset-Interconnect-Standard.md

 The Microphone signal in OHIS is a conventional Electret Microphone element, as commonly used in mobiles, HTs, computers, and phones.
 That is:

-* About 1kOhm load impedance.
+* Impedance: 600 ohm
-* About -45dBm signal strength.
+* Signal strength: -45dBV +/- 3dBV
-* The Radio side provides to the User side, a DC Bias voltage through a current limiting resistor.
-DC bias voltage and current limiting resistor should target about 0.5mA bias current at 2vDC through the microphone element.
+* DC Bias Voltage: 5vDC through 6.2k ohm resistor, provided by the Radio device.
-    * For example, using a 5vDC source leaves a 3v drop across the current limiting resistor.
+    * DC bias voltage and current limiting resistor should target about 0.5mA bias current at 2vDC through the microphone element.
+For example, using a 5vDC source leaves a 3v drop across the current limiting resistor.
 0.5mA at 3v is 6k ohm.
 (A common 6.2k ohm resistor is close enough.)
+Other voltages and current limiting resistors are also possible.
     * This DC bias voltage should be as free from noise as possible.
 Any noise on this supply will conduct directly to the microphone input on the radio.

 The Microphone Signals are carried on Pins 6 (Microphone) and 3 (Microphone Ground), which are the Green pair in TIA-568B wiring.

 Microphone Ground should be kept as separate as possible (not tied to Power or Headphone Grounds unless absolutely necessary), allowing Microphone signal return currents, and ONLY the Microphone signal return currents, to be seen by the Microphone receiver on the Radio side.
-Ideally, the Microphone receiver circuit treats the Microphone pair as a balanced signal to reject common mode current noise picked up by the Microphone cables.
+Ideally, the Microphone receiver circuit treats the Microphone pair as a balanced, or pseudo-balanced, signal to reject common mode current noise picked up by the Microphone cables.

 This may not always be possible (eg: a 4 pin "CTIA" headset with a shared Mic and Headphone Ground).
-In these situations, it is acceptable to tie the two grounds together.
+In these situations, it is acceptable to tie grounds together.
 But this should only be done if absolutely necessary.

 #### 5.3.1.1.
 Dynamic Microphones